ESOUIMods/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog 3.7.85

+- Added TTC Sales Average to Deal Calculator, Inventory replacement, Price To Chat, and Graph
+- Toggle between TTC Sales Average or TTC Average and TTC Suggested for Price To Chat and Graph

+## ChangeLog 3.7.84

+- Added inventory pricing to Decon assistants

 ## ChangeLog 3.7.83

 - Updated Craft Cost recipes